apache/arrow/docs/source/python/compute.rst

    This API is **experimental**.
    Also, only scalar functions can currently be user-defined.

-PyArrow allows defining and registering custom compute functions in Python.
+PyArrow allows defining and registering custom compute functions.
-Those functions can then be called from Python as well as C++ (and potentially any other implementation wrapping Arrow C++, such as the R ``arrow`` package) using their registered function name.
+These functions can then be called from Python as well as C++ (and potentially any other implementation wrapping Arrow C++, such as the R ``arrow`` package) using their registered function name.